dishmint/dsa/README.md

 # Data Structures and Algorithms

-Abstractions + Implementations of data structures and algorithms.
+Abstractions of data structures and algorithms.

+Abstractions are written in [jaw](https://github.com/dishmint/jaw), a pseudocode syntax.

 Table of Contents:
 + [Arrays](./Arrays)